Broobs26/summer-research/README.md

 ./NucleoBoard - Folder for all code and the STM32CubeIDE Project for the NUCLEO-L476RG Board

 ./NucleoBoard/Hardware/ArduCAM -> Code for the ArduCAM Module, which communicates to the Board.
 Hookup for this is based on SPI and I2C Pins, which are in the .ioc file in ./NucleoBoard/NucleoBoard.ioc

+./References - Folder for Videos and Images related to this work

 ## Information
 ### Putty and Serial Terminals: